CoMP Meets Smart Grid: A New Communication and Energy Cooperation Paradigm: Abstract

 \section{Abstract}

-In this paper, we pursue a unified study on energy harvesting and coordinated multi-point (CoMP) enabled wireless communication by investigating a new joint communication and energy cooperation approach.
-We consider a practical CoMP system with clustered multiple-antenna base stations (BSs) each powered by hybrid power supplies (including both the conventional grid and renewable energy sources) cooperatively communicating with multiple single-antenna mobile terminals (MTs).
-We propose a new design paradigm termed \emph{energy cooperation} among BSs, which share energy for more efficient network operation via locally injecting/drawing power to/from the grid with a zero effective sum-energy exchanged.
-Specifically, we consider the downlink transmission in one particular CoMP cluster with cooperative zero-forcing (ZF) based precoding at BSs.
-We aim to maximize the weighted sum-rate for all MTs by jointly optimizing the transmit power allocations at cooperative BSs and their exchanged energy amounts subject to a new type of power constraints featuring energy cooperation among BSs with given loss ratios.
+In this paper, we pursue a unified study on smart grid and coordinated multi-point (CoMP) enabled wireless communication by investigating a new joint communication and energy cooperation approach.
+We consider a practical CoMP system with clustered multiple-antenna base stations (BSs) cooperatively communicating with multiple single-antenna mobile terminals (MTs), where each BS is equipped with local renewable energy generators to supply power and {also a smart meter to enable two-way energy flow with the grid}.
+We propose a new \emph{energy cooperation} paradigm, {{where a group of BSs dynamically share their renewable energy for more efficient operation via locally injecting/drawing power to/from an aggregator with a zero effective sum-energy exchanged.
+Under this new energy cooperation model}}, we consider the downlink transmission in one CoMP cluster with cooperative zero-forcing (ZF) based precoding at the BSs.
+We maximize the weighted sum-rate for all MTs by jointly optimizing the transmit power allocations at cooperative BSs and their exchanged energy amounts subject to a new type of power constraints featuring energy cooperation among BSs with practical loss ratios.
 Our new setup with BSs' energy cooperation generalizes the conventional CoMP transmit optimization under BSs' sum-power or individual-power constraints.
-To solve the proposed problem, we develop an efficient algorithm by applying techniques from convex optimization.
-It is shown that with energy cooperation, the optimal solution is achieved when all BSs transmit with all of their available power, which is different from the conventional CoMP solution without energy cooperation where BSs' individual power constraints may not be all tight at the same time.
-This result implies that some energy may be wasted without any use in the conventional setup due to the lack of energy cooperation, whereas the total energy available at all BSs is efficiently utilized to maximize the weighted sum-rate with energy cooperation, thus achieving a new {\emph{energy cooperation gain}}.
-Finally, we validate our results by extensive simulations under practical setups, and show that the proposed joint communication and energy cooperation solution substantially improves the downlink throughput for energy harvesting CoMP systems, as compared to suboptimal designs without communication and/or energy cooperation.
+It is shown that with energy cooperation, the optimal throughput is achieved when all BSs transmit with all of their available power, which is different from the conventional CoMP schemes without energy cooperation where BSs' individual power constraints may not be all tight at the same time.
+This result implies that some harvested energy may be wasted without any use in the conventional setup due to the lack of energy sharing among BSs, whereas the total energy harvested at all BSs is efficiently utilized for throughput maximization with the proposed energy cooperation, thus leading to a new {\emph{energy cooperation gain}}.
+Finally, we validate our results by simulations under various practical setups, and show that the proposed joint communication and energy cooperation scheme substantially improves the downlink throughput of CoMP systems powered by smart grid and renewable energy, as compared to other suboptimal designs without communication and/or energy cooperation.

 {\underline{Definition}}[section] {\underline{Theorem}}[section] {\underline{Lemma}}[section] {\underline{Corollary}}[section] {\underline{Proposition}}[section] {\underline{Example}}[section] {\underline{Remark}}[section] {\underline{Algorithm}}[section] [1]{\mbox{\boldmath{$ #1 $}}}